-Schedule of Nine Mile Creek Watershed District Critical-Sector Work April 2, 2020; updated April 14, 2020
+Schedule of Nine Mile Creek Watershed District Critical-Sector Work

+April 2, 2020; updated April 13, 2020; May 4, 2020; May 6, 2020

-Minnesota Governor Tim Walz' Emergency Executive Order 20-33 directs citizens of the state to stay at home to mitigate the damage to public health from the COVID-19 virus.
-The table below describes field work to be conducted by Nine Mile Creek Watershed District staff or contractors that NMCWD has been determined to be exempt from the order, i.e., may be commenced or continue by virtue of being included in an exemption in the order.
-NMCWD has found the work to fall within one more "critical sector" categories described by EEO 20-33 and associated guidance.1 The NMCWD Board of Managers has directed that such work must be conducted with the minimum possible number of workers necessary for safe and effective completion of the work, and in a manner that conforms to Minnesota Occupational Safety and Health Standards and the Minnesota Department of Health and the federal Centers for Disease Control guidelines related to COVID-19, including standards for social distancing and hygiene.
+Minnesota Governor Tim Walz' Emergency Executive Order 20-48 directs citizens of the state to stay at home to mitigate the damage to public health from the COVID-19 virus.
+The table below describes field work to be conducted by staff or contractors that Nine Mile Creek Watershed District has been determined to be exempt from the order, i.e., may be commenced or continue by virtue of being included in an exemption in the order.
+NMCWD has found the work to fall within one or more "critical sector" categories described by EEO 20-48 and associated guidance.1 The NMCWD Board of Managers has directed that such work must be conducted with the minimum possible number of workers necessary for safe and effective completion of the work, and in a manner that conforms to Minnesota Occupational Safety and Health Standards and the Minnesota Department of Health and the federal Centers for Disease Control guidelines related to COVID-19, including standards for social distancing and hygiene.